 You should never subject your camera to extreme heat.
-Extreme cold isn't too bad, but the power in your batteries might suffer.
+Extreme cold isn't too bad, but the power in your batteries will suffer.

-Whether you own a simple point and shoot camera, or a top of the range SLR, you need not only to protect it from the elements, but also from yourself - so I've discovered.
+Whether you own a simple point and shoot camera or a top of the range SLR, you need not only to protect it from the elements, but also from yourself - as I personally have discovered.